polco/swift-client/README.md

 The signaling server is a simple Node.js Heroku app.
 The clients are hosted by Github pages.

+## Platform support

+- desktop: I tested and it works on Chrome, Safari and Firefox in their latest versions.
+It should work on Edge too.
+- mobile: Chrome for Android is working fine.
+It works on Mobile Safari (you need to have at least iOS 11 to have WebRTC support) but the QR code scanner didn't seem to start.
+And since I don't own an iPhone it is not easy to debug it :)

 ## Next

 This idea is to provide a shared environnement between devices.
 I only implemented a quick chat functionality to allow transfering text.
 The next steps are: